 Not only did we leave happy, but the employee was happy too.

-As we left, my mother gave me a lesson that has resulted in me getting my way more times than I can count in the intervening 36 years.
-She said “Most people naturally want to help you and the trick is to make that easy for them.
-You can always yell later, but you start with a yell, you can never take it back.”
+As we left, my mother gave me a lesson that has resulted in me getting my way more times than I can count in the intervening years.
+She said “Most people naturally want to help you.
+Helping people is what makes their job gratifying.
+The trick is to make that easy for them.
+You can always yell later, but if you start with a yell, you can never take it back.”